kiba/Writings/for_science/chp27_epilogue.md

 ***

 There was a need for the adults to be alone, so the prison staffs volunteered to keep her grandson busy, while Kobayashi and Hiroki entered a special apartment.
+A practice that went thousand of years back on Earth, and verified experimentally to reduce suffering in prisoners and on society.

 It was a small 'apartment', decorated like a domestic dwelling rather than a jail cell, filled with fridge stocked with food.